-A microservice architecture is a software pattern that arranges an application as a collection of loosely coupled services communicating through lightweight protocols.
+A microservices architecture is a software design approach that arranges an application as a collection of loosely coupled services communicating through lightweight protocols.
 Proponents of microservices argue that isolation and thin interfaces offer optionality in implementation and composability.

-But microservices aren’t always the magical solution they’re claimed to be.
+But microservices aren’t always the magical solution they’re touted to be.

 In this post, we’ll go over the advantages and disadvantages of microservices, and how to evaluate if a microservices architecture is right for you.